Gallienus: Aemilianus revolt

-In 262, the mint in Alexandria started to again issue coins for Gallienus, demonstrating that Egypt had returned to his control after suppressing the revolt of the Macriani.
+In 262 the mint in Alexandria started to again issue coins for Gallienus, demonstrating that Egypt had returned to his control after suppressing the revolt of the Macriani.
 In spring of 262, the city was wrenched by civil unrest as a result of a new revolt.
-The rebel this time was the prefect of Egypt, Lucius Mussius Aemilianus, who had already given support to the revolt of the Macriani.
-The correspondence of bishop Dionysius of Alexandria provides a commentary on the background of invasion, civil war, plague, and famine that characterized this age.
+The rebel this time was the prefect of Egypt, Lucius Mussius Aemilianus, who had already supported the revolt of the Macriani.
+The correspondence of Pope Dionysius of Alexandria provides a commentary on the background of invasion, civil war, plague, and famine that characterized this age.

 Knowing he could not afford to lose control of the vital Egyptian granaries, Gallienus sent his general Theodotus against Aemilianus, probably by a naval expedition.
-The decisive battle probably took place near Thebes, and the result was a clear defeat of Aemilianus.
+The decisive battle took place near Thebes, and the result was a clear defeat of Aemilianus.
 In the aftermath, Gallienus became Consul three more times in 262, 264, and 266.

 Herulian invasions

 Bust of Gallienus, Ny Carlsberg Glyptotek.

 In the years 267–269, Goths and other barbarians invaded the empire in great numbers.
 Sources are extremely confused on the dating of these invasions, the participants, and their targets.
 Modern historians are not even able to discern with certainty whether there were two or more of these invasions or a single prolonged one.
 It seems that, at first, a major naval expedition was led by the Heruli starting from north of the Black Sea and leading to the ravaging of many cities of Greece (among them, Athens and Sparta).
 Then another, even more numerous army of invaders started a second naval invasion of the empire.
 The Romans defeated the barbarians on sea first.
 Gallienus's army then won a battle in Thrace, and the emperor pursued the invaders.
 According to some historians, he was the leader of the army who won the great Battle of Naissus, while the majority believes that the victory must be attributed to his successor, Claudius II.